turbot/guardrails-samples/baselines/getting_started/azure/azure_check_stack/README.md

 ```
 **Note**
 - Most of the variables in demo.tfvars are marked as `false`, as they are not part of required initial policies.
 This can be made `true` based on need.
-- Some of the baseline scripts may not have the `demo.tfvars`, you may execute only with default varialble file.
+- Some of the baseline scripts may not have the `demo.tfvars`, you may execute only with default variable file.

 ### Input variable files